 I would also like to utilise the program to up-skill my professional practice.
 I have had some exciting conversations with (part-time) local and I.T. expert, Julian Kennard.
 Julian is currently looking at running some classes through the Talbot library to encourage the utilisation of a 3D printer, housed at the library but currently not in use.
 The software is apparently very easy to use and suitable for students grade 4 and above.
 It would be awesome if I could spend some time learning how to use the software and then apply that knowledge, not only in the school but also in my own studio practice.

-I would like to brainstorm students thoughts and ideas around the themes suggested above (here a poet or creative writing co-worker would be amazing) and then develop a plan to work out how to take these feelings and create an object from clay with them.
+I would like to brainstorm students thoughts and ideas around the themes suggested above (here a poet or creative writing co-worker would be amazing) and then develop a plan to work out how to create an object from clay with them.

 I believe there is value in discussing these topics while using clay as a medium to give form to feelings and thoughts.
 Often children (people) can tap into deeper ideas when they are using their hands and I have found clay to be a versatile and forgiving medium.
 I would really love to work with the students to make a body of work that could be displayed in the school to create a space of beauty and quiet reflection.